rayfrankenstein/reformed-agile-manifesto/README.md

 * **Using common sense** over adherence to a methodology.

-* **Accepting the tradeoffs and understanding cause-and-effect** over accepting that it rolls downhill.
+* **Accepting the tradeoffs and understanding cause-and-effect** over accepting and promoting that it rolls downhill.

 * **Simple TODO lists** over extensive planning software.